senuj05/senuj05/README.md

 ## About Me

 I’m pursuing a Bachelor’s degree in Computer Science and Statistics at the University of Illinois Urbana-Champaign.
 My passion lies in exploring the intersection of data science, machine learning, and web development.
-I have experience in Python, SQL, and R, and I’m constantly looking to expand my knowledge and skills in these areas.

 ### 🌱 I’m currently learning:
 - Machine Learning and Data Science techniques
-- Advanced Web Development with HTML, CSS, and JavaScript
+- Web Development with HTML, CSS, and JavaScript
 - Real-time application development using OpenCV and TensorFlow

 ### 💼 Professional Background: